systemd/mkosi/mkosi/resources/man/mkosi.1.md

     the post output scripts for this image.
 See the **Scripts** section for more information.

-`BuildSources=`, `--build-sources=`
-:   Takes a comma separated list of colon separated path pairs.
-The first
-    path of each pair refers to a directory to mount from the host.
-The second path of each pair refers to the directory where the source directory should be mounted when running scripts.
-Every target path is prefixed with `/work/src` and all build sources are sorted lexicographically by their target before mounting, so that top level paths are mounted first.
-If not configured explicitly, the current working directory is mounted to `/work/src`.

-`BuildSourcesEphemeral=`, `--build-sources-ephemeral=`
-:   Takes a boolean.
-Disabled by default.
-Configures whether changes to
-    source directories (The working directory and configured using `BuildSources=`) are persisted.
-If enabled, all source directories will be reset to their original state every time after running all scripts of a specific type (except sync scripts).

-`Environment=`, `--environment=`
-:   Adds variables to the environment that package managers and the
-    prepare/build/postinstall/finalize scripts are executed with.
-Takes
-    a space-separated list of variable assignments or just variable names.
-In the latter case, the values of those variables will be passed through from the environment in which `mkosi` was invoked.
-    This option may be specified more than once, in which case all listed variables will be set.
-If the same variable is set twice, the later setting overrides the earlier one.

-`EnvironmentFiles=`, `--env-file=`
-:   Takes a comma-separated list of paths to files that contain environment
-    variable definitions to be added to the scripting environment.
-Uses `mkosi.env` if it is found in the local directory.
-The variables are first read from `mkosi.env` if it exists, then from the given list of files and then from the `Environment=` settings.

-`WithTests=`, `--without-tests`, `-T`
-:   If set to false (or when the command-line option is used), the
-    `$WITH_TESTS` environment variable is set to `0` when the `mkosi.build` scripts are invoked.
-This is supposed to be used by the build scripts to bypass any unit or integration tests that are normally run during the source build process.
-Note that this option has no effect unless the `mkosi.build` build scripts honor it.

-`WithNetwork=`, `--with-network=`
-:   When true, enables network connectivity while the build scripts
-    `mkosi.build` are invoked.
-By default, the build scripts run with networking turned off.
-The `$WITH_NETWORK` environment variable is passed to the `mkosi.build` build scripts indicating whether the build is done with or without network.

 `Bootable=`, `--bootable=`
 :   Takes a boolean or `auto`.
 Enables or disables generation of a
     bootable image.
 If enabled, mkosi will install an EFI bootloader, and